aknasser/impossible_pantry/front-end/README.md

 <CREATE>
 When we add a new ingredients, we bind it to an existing category ==> We add this ingredient to a given category.
 (see ingredientsController == newIngredient).
+An ingredient without category is automatically added to the garbage Category : "NO CATEGORY"

 <READ>
+Nothing worth mentionning.

 <UPDATE>
 <DELETE>